 The easiest and fastest way to get from Pemba to Ibo is by plane.

-CR Aviation has offices in Maputo and Pemba, and can be contacted by phone/email:
+Safari Air has an office in Pemba and Maputo and can be contacted by email: email@example.com

 From Pemba to Quirimba

-If you’re heading to Quirimba island from the mainland, you can take a private transfer or chappa from Pemba to Quissanga, an alternative departure point, where a chappa naval (informal boat for locals) goes to Quirimba island.
+If you’re heading to Quirimba island from the mainland, you can take a private transfer or chappa from Pemba to Quissanga beach, an alternative departure point, where a chappa naval (informal boat for locals) goes to Quirimba island.
 Don’t get out at the administrative post of Quissanga on the hill.
 Continue your journey down to the lower part of the town opposite Quirimba Island and on the beach.

 Travelling around the Quirimbas islands

-It’s important to understand that everything in the Quirimbas islands depends on the tides.
-Some journeys can only be made at high tide, so the time that boats can depart and arrive, and the time excursions can take place, changes often.
+It’s important to understand that all modes of travel are tide dependant throughout the Quirimbas.
+Some journeys can only be made at high tide, so the time that boats can depart and arrive, and the time excursions can take place, is often very specific.
 Make sure you check tide times locally and in advance of your travel.
 You can read more about tides here.

 Between Ibo and Quirimba

 At low tide, it’s a fantastic walk and best accompanied by a guide.
 The walk takes around 2.5 hours through wet mangroves and sand.
 Depending on the tides, you may not be able to return to the island you depart from on the same day.
 In this case you can hire a dhow for your return leg.
 Check with your Ibo guide or accommodation establishment and they will be able to advise and arrange for you.

 By chappa naval (informal local passenger boat)